Arthritis, injury and repetitive motions are the primary causes of elbow pain, stiffness and limited range of motion.

 The condition can usually be treated non-surgically with activity modification, bracing, anti-inflammatory medication, stretching and strengthening exercises, and injections.
 If symptoms don’t improve, your doctor may recommend surgery to remove damaged tissue.

-Should you need surgery, our surgeons are skilled in the latest surgical procedures, including:
+Should you need surgery, our Sacramento elbow pain treatment providers are skilled in the latest surgical procedures, including:

 6620 Coyle Avenue, Suite 303, Carmichael, CA 95608